Gravitational Multipoles in Five Dimensions: ACMC Systems for Multipoles

 \section{ACMC Systems for Multipoles}

-In the previous section, we found the most general stationary solution to linearized Einstein equations in the Lorentz gauge.
+In the previous section, we found a stationary solution to linearized Einstein equations in the Lorentz gauge with includes mass and current multipole towers.
 Moreover, we argued that in its non-linear completion in the de Donder gauge, the multipole moment tensors $\g_{A_\l}$ and $\S_{bc A_{\l-1}}$ can unambiguously be read off from the metric as the coefficients of the leading angular dependence at a given order in this $1/r$ expansion of the metric components $g_{00}$ and $g_{0j}$.
-This analysis was entirely analogous to the four-dimensional case first discussed by Thorne \cite{Thorne:1980}, and also analogously, we can now define a more general class of coordinate systems in which the metric is not necessarily in the de Donder gauge, but in which the multipoles can still be read off from the leading order angular dependencies at each order in $1/r$.
+This analysis was entirely analogous to the four-dimensional case first discussed by Thorne \cite{Thorne:1980}, and also analogously, we can now define a more general class of coordinate systems in which the metric is not necessarily in the de Donder gauge, but in which the mass and current multipoles can still be read off from the leading order angular dependencies at each order in $1/r$.
 Such coordinate systems were introduced as asymptotically Cartesian and mass-centered to order $N$ (ACMC-$N$) coordinates by Thorne.
 We define here a five-dimensional version of these ACMC-$N$ coordinate systems.
-In an ACMC-$N$ coordinate system, a stationary vacuum solution to Einstein's equations admits the asymptotic expansion: \begin{mdframed}[frametitle={ACMC-$N$ coordinates in five dimensions}]
+In an ACMC-$N$ coordinate system, a stationary vacuum solution to Einstein's equations admits the asymptotic expansion:\footnote{Our analysis does not include the ``stress multipoles'' discussed in \cite{Gambino:2024uge}.
+These stress multipoles appear in the leading order angular dependence in the ACMC expansion of the purely spatial metric components, i.e. they contribute to the $(\l'=\l\text{ poles})$ in $g_{ij}$ (but not to any components in $g_{00}$ or $g_{0j}$).
+Note that the ACMC form \eqref{eq: CH3: definition ACMC coordinates 5D} is also sufficient to be able to read off the stress multipoles from the metric (in addition to the mass and current multipoles), as shown in \cite{Gambino:2024uge}.} \begin{mdframed}[frametitle={ACMC-$N$ coordinates in five dimensions}]

 \end{mdframed} A term $(\l'\text{ pole})$ represents any angular dependence of $\l'$-th order, e.g. $\sim N_{A_{\l'}}$.
 Note that at a given order $1/r^{\ell+2}$ in the expansion of $g_{0j}$, the different order-$\ell$ poles $\S_{bc A_{\l-1}}, \B_{A_{\l-1}}, \C_{jA_\l}$ are always unique and thus can be unambiguously extracted.\footnote{Thorne distinguishes the different $\ell$-poles in $g_{0j}$ in four dimensions by parity, which is not sufficient in five dimensions to distinguish $\S_{bc A_{\l-1}}$ from the other $\l$-poles.} Note that this coordinate system is ``mass-centered'' precisely due to the lack of a $(1\text{ pole})/r^3$ term in $g_{00}$, which corresponds to choosing the origin $r=0$ at the center of mass of the spacetime.